troymessina/ElectronicsLab/chapters/02DCResistors.md

 # Introduction

-All of the experiments will have a virtual component to accompany the work on the lab bench.
-The virtual experiments are done using the PhET simulator below.
+These experiments will be carried out with breadboards, multimeters, and DC power supplie.
+However, a useful virtual component to accompany the work on the lab bench is to use the PhET simulator below.
 Click on the "Lab" tab.

 :::{iframe} https://phet.colorado.edu/sims/html/circuit-construction-kit-dc/latest/circuit-construction-kit-dc_all.html
 :label: chap:resistors:PhET